nonlin-lin-chaos-order-etc-etal/GREENBICH/README.md

 # IrcBot
 An irc bot.
 Speaks in Russian.
+Initially written by inexperienced programmer.

 Put the following into `local.json`:
 ```